NLnetLabs/cascade/doc/manual/source/before-you-start.rst

     transfer>`, or from on-disk files.
   - Publishing data via AXFR.

+Publishing data via IXFR is coming soon.
+On-disk files, while not supported directly, could be achieved by XFR of the signed zone to an on-disk file.

-The machine running Cascade needs access to all nameservers of all zones and parent zones, as well as authorized transfer (AXFR) access to the primary nameserver of all zones.
+.. important:: The machine running Cascade needs access to all nameservers of all zones and parent zones, as well as authorized transfer (AXFR) access to the primary nameserver of all zones.
 If that is not possible, then it is best to disable automatic key rolls in the :ref:`policy file <defining-policy>`.

-.. note:: Publishing data via IXFR is coming soon.
-On-disk files, while not
-          supported directly, could be achieved by XFR of the signed zone to an on-disk file.

 System Requirements
 -------------------